What To Wear to a Bartending Interview

 An establishment’s social media presence will tell you a lot about the restaurant’s overall vibe.
 You can learn a lot about the common specials, see pictures of customers and employees, and see what kinds of events or daily things happen there.

-This information will be helpful during your interview so you can ask good questions and be aware of things the interviewer is talking about.
+This information will be helpful during your interview so you can ask good questions and be aware of what the interviewer is discussing.

 Audit Your Online Presence